MOBIYASHMI/MedicalManagement/README.md

 * Validates that the repository correctly returns an empty result for missing medications.

 * Verifies that medications are saved and deleted properly.

+**Mycontroller**
+Swagger to document the endpoints and check the functionality of API's.